By David Joel Miller.

 They tell me that partners come and go but that “Crystal” is always there for them.
 Women may reject you but “Sherry” is there in the bottle waiting for you.
 And your drug of choice, it always changes the way you feel.
 Until it begins abusing you.

 Having had a long-term relationship with a drug of choice results in a lot of grief and loss issues when you finally decide to give her up.

 While you are grieving over your lost partner, Whisky or Beer, wine or Meth, everywhere you go there are people trying to get you two back together again.

 You friends, they all know “Crystal” and “Sherry” and they tell you – have just one more for old-time sake.
 Even the stores are out to get you with their reminders of your lost love.
-The beer is stacked up by the door and the milk is at the end of the wine isle.
+The beer is stacked up by the door and the milk is at the end of the wine aisle.

 Like any other lost love when you are trying to get over an addiction everywhere you go there are reminders.

 Do not give up.
 Going back to an addiction is not a way to find happiness.
-Eventually the grief will pass and you will find a new happier life waiting for you.
+Eventually, the grief will pass and you will find a new happier life waiting for you.

 Want to sign up for my mailing list?